HelenTu05/ECON-UB-232-Data-Bootcamp-Midterm/README.md

 Standard deviation drops from ~0.98 for restaurants with 1–10 reviews to ~0.42 for restaurants with 500+ reviews.
 This is a textbook illustration of the Law of Large Numbers: with few reviews, a single outlier experience can dominate the average; with many reviews, ratings converge to a stable estimate of true quality.
 <img width="966" height="416" alt="image" src="https://github.com/user-attachments/assets/756d733f-83b1-4794-8022-7ace112932d5" />

+#### Interpretation
+* The relationship between popularity and quality is more nuanced than a simple equation.
+Review volume has a weak positive correlation with ratings, but its more meaningful effect is on rating reliability — popular restaurants produce more trustworthy scores.
+The check-in analysis challenges the common assumption that "crowded means overrated": the most visited restaurants actually rate slightly higher, suggesting sustained traffic reflects earned reputation rather than hype.
+The core insight is that popularity and quality are not equivalent, but they are not opposites either — high engagement tends to stabilize and modestly elevate ratings over time.
 ---

 ## 5. Multivariate Analysis